 It is important that concerns are followed up and it is everyone's responsibility to ensure that they are.
-The member of staff should be informed by the DSL what has happened following the report being made.
-If they do not receive this information they should be proactive in seeking it out.
+The member of staff should be informed by the DSL what has happened after the report being made.
+If they do not receive this information, they should be proactive in seeking it out.

-If a staff member believes that their concerns have not been referred on or that the child remains at risk, they should initially ask the DSL to reconsider, ensuring that the risks are understood.
-If this does not result in a satisfactory outcome, or the DSL rationale appears to miss the risk to the child, then the Whistleblowing procedures of the school should be followed. https://www.warblington.hants.sch.uk/wp-content/uploads/2018/10/Policy-Whistleblowing.pdf allegations to be handled appropriately.
-For some staff, use of an employee-based counselling service may be appropriate.
+If a staff member believes that their concerns have not been dealt with effectively or that the child remains at risk, they should initially ask the DSL to reconsider ensuring that the risks are understood.
+If this does not result in a satisfactory outcome, or the DSL rationale appears to miss the risk to the child, then the Whistleblowing procedures of the school should be followed.
 If the DSL is unhappy with the response from Children Social Care, they should consider following the HSCP escalation protocol.

 Receiving a disclosure can be upsetting for the member of staff and schools should have a procedure for supporting them after the disclosure.
-This might include reassurance that they have followed procedure correctly and that their swift actions will enable the
+This might include reassurance that they have followed the procedure correctly and that their swift actions will enable the allegations to be handled appropriately.
+For some staff, use of an employee-based counselling service may be appropriate.

-Allegations against adults who work with children
+Annex 5 - Allegations against adults who work with children